Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for Software Development

 \Glspl{fm} are known for their code generation capabilities~\cite{liu2023your}.
-For instance, according to Sam Altman, internal OpenAI's studies demonstrate that their \glspl{llm} increase software engineering productivity by threefold~\cite{openai_sam_altman}.
-Their capabilities are being significantly enhanced over time.
-For instance, new reasoning models, like OpenAI's o3-mini and DeepSeek-R1~\cite{guo2025deepseek}, have shown significant advancements on generating high-quality code.
-Despite these recent advancements, \glspl{cps} face some particularities that make \glspl{fm} not to be directly applicable to them.
-We identify three core directions that will be critical to further adopt \glspl{fm} in the software development process of \glspl{cps}.
+According to Sam Altman, internal OpenAI studies report that \glspl{llm} can increase software engineering productivity by threefold~\cite{openai_sam_altman}.
+These capabilities have been continuously enhanced, particularly with the introduction of reasoning models such as OpenAI's o3-mini~\cite{openai_sam_altman} and DeepSeek-R1~\cite{guo2025deepseek}, which demonstrate improved performance in generating high-quality and logically consistent code.

+Despite this rapid progress, most existing \gls{fm}-based approaches have been evaluated primarily in general-purpose software development contexts~\cite{fan2023large, hou2024large, jiang2024survey}.
+In contrast, \glspl{cps} exhibit distinct characteristics, including tight integration with physical processes, real-time constraints, safety-critical requirements, and usually rely on proprietary or highly specialized programming languages.
+These characteristics limit the direct applicability of state-of-the-art \glspl{fm} to \gls{cps} software development.